-Asset and Liability / Valuation Techniques Valuation Hierarchy Classification Government debt securities US treasury securities • Fair value is determined using quoted market prices.
-Level 1 - as inputs are observable and in an active market Non US Government Obligations Fair value is determined using quoted prices in active markets when available.
+Asset and Liability / Valuation Techniques Valuation Hierarchy Classification Government debt securities US treasury securitiesFair value is determined using quoted market prices. • Level 1 - as inputs are observable and in an active market Non US Government Obligations Fair value is determined using quoted prices in active markets when available.
 When not available, quoted prices in less-active markets are used.
 In the absence of position-specific quoted prices, fair value may be determined through benchmarking from comparable instruments.
-Level 1 - if actively traded and inputs are observable Level 2 - if the market is less active or prices are dispersed Level 3 - in instances where the prices are unobservable Derivatives OTC derivative contracts (include swap contracts related to foreign currencies) • Depending on the product and the terms of the transaction, the fair value of OTC derivative products can be modeled using a series of techniques, including closed-form analytic formulas, such as the Black-Scholes option-pricing model, simulation models or a combination thereof.
+Level 1 - if actively traded and inputs are observable Level 2 - if the market is less active or prices are dispersed Level 3 - in instances where the prices are unobservable Debt securities • Fair value is determined using quoted prices in active markets when available.
+When not available, quoted prices in less-active markets are used.
+In the absence of position-specific quoted prices, fair value may be determined through benchmarking from comparable instruments. inputs are observable Derivatives OTC derivative contracts (include swap contracts related to foreign currencies) Depending on the product and the terms of the transaction, the fair value of OTC derivative products can be modelled using a series of techniques, including closed-form analytic formulas, such as the Black-Scholes option-pricing model, simulation models or a combination thereof.
 Many pricing models do not entail material subjectivity as the methodologies employed do not necessitate significant judgement, since model inputs may be observed from actively quoted markets, as is the case for generic interest rate swaps.
-In the case of more established derivative products, the pricing models used by the Company are widely accepted by the financial services industry. observable inputs, or where the unobservable input is not deemed significant Securities purchased under agreements to resell Fair value is computed using a standard cash flow discounting methodology.
+In the case of more established derivative products, the pricing models used by the Company are widely accepted by the financial services industry.
+Level 2 - when valued using observable inputs, or where the unobservable input is not deemed significant Level 3 - when valued using observable inputs with limited market liquidity, or if an unobservable input is deemed significant Securities purchased under agreements to resell Fair value is computed using a standard cash flow discounting methodology.
 The inputs to the valuation include contractual cash flows and collateral funding spreads, which are the incremental spread over the overnight indexed swap ("OIS") rate for a specific collateral rate (which refers to the rate applicable to a specific type of security pledged as collateral).
-Level 2 - when the valuation inputs are observable Level 3 - in instances where the unobservable inputs is deemed significant b.
+Level 2 - when the valuation inputs are observable and supported by market liquidity Level 3 - in instances where the unobservable inputs is observable but not supported by market liquidity or if an unobservable input is deemed significant b.
 Transfers between Level 1 and Level 2 of the fair value hierarchy for financial assets and liabilities recognised at fair value on a recurring basis c.
 Changes in Level 3 financial assets and liabilities recognised at fair value on a recurring basis